rushgz/ComfyUI-facefusion/README.md

 [FaceFusion](https://github.com/facefusion/facefusion) is a very nice face swapper and enhancer.

-This repo makes it an extension of [AUTOMATIC1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/).
+This repo makes it an extension of [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) or [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) Webui.

 ![Preview](.github/preview.png)